-Squat and Deadlifts are the two biggest compound movements of bodybuilding that target almost every body part and many people are looking to do that on the same day.
+Squat and Deadlifts are the two biggest compound movements that target almost every body part and many people are looking to do that on the same day.

 But that’s not it, you need to understand the involved risks and the proper ways to include these two biggest movements in a single day workout.
 Before we discuss “how to do it”, first let’s understand the risk involved in deadlifting and quatting on the same day.

 Risks of squatting and deadlifting on the same day

-Squats and deadlifting are the two biggest compound movements that not only test your body’s true strength but also target almost all the major muscle groups of the body.
+Squats and deadlifting are the two biggest compound movements that not only test your body’s true strength but also target almost all the major and supporting muscle groups of the body.
 There are few risks involved n doing both on the same day.

 What are the most common reasons for gym injuries?
 It’s either squats or deadlifts.